Rhyspew/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Open a support ticket and request a service limit
+Service limits are important so that AWS can manage individual use of resources but when an organisation grows it becomes a block on growth, such as limiting use to five VPCs per region or a cap on running EC2 instances.
+There may be need to expand AWS usage for business or project requirements, this can be presented to AWS via the quota service to increase resource quota.

-This task can be done in the Service Quotas Service.
+This task can be done in the Service Quotas menu.
 I used the whitepaper [Requesting a Quota Increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) to find out how to complete this task.
 I completed the task using the Management Console.